 3. Hoses and fittings for the fuel injector cleaner canister.
 I purchased a fuel pressure test kit that came with various fittings and adapters to basically tie the cleaner canister into the car's fuel rail.

 4. Fuel line fittings specific to the car.
 The connect and disconnect points for the fuel line in the engine compartment differ among auto manufacturers as well as among models.
-What I do is go to auto salvage yards, cut off the male and female connectors off a comparable junked car, and retrofit the connectors to the fuel line hose fitting.

 All the steps below are shown in the video above.